This mix is 20 to 26 inches tall, generally weighing between 35 and 85 pounds when fully grown.

-German Shepherds have an estimated life span of seven to 10 years.
+But German Shepherds have an estimated life span of seven to 10 years.
 Siberian Huskies can live 12 to 14 years.

-Expect a mix of these breeds to have a similar life span.
+So, expect a mix of these breeds to have a similar life span.

 Proper veterinary care ensures a long, healthy life for your Gerberian Shepsky.